As a kid I never really liked gnocchi as I always ate the refrigerated kind bought at the supermarket and they are tasteless and hard to chew.

 So I started making gnocchi at home, as it turned out to be quite easy and I never bought gnocchi at the supermarket ever since.

 NOTE: This recipe is only for true Gorgonzola lovers as the taste is pretty bold.
 If you wish a milder taste, I suggest you to use a milder soft cheese instead, such as Brie or Camembert.
+Also, there is a big difference in flavour between Gorgonzola Piccante and Dolce; literally they mean Spicy and Sweet but the flavour is not spicy nor sweet, simply one has a stronger flavour and the other one is mild.

 - 400g (0.8lb) Starchy Potatoes